kora-projects/kora-docs/mkdocs/docs/en/documentation/http-client.md

 ### Configuration

-The configuration is responsible for the general settings of the HTTP client implementation.
-An example of the configuration described in `AsyncHttpClientConfig` and `HttpClientConfig` class:
+Example of the complete configuration described in the `AsyncHttpClientConfig` and `HttpClientConfig` classes (default or example values are specified):

 ===! ":material-code-json: `Hocon`"